truenas/documentation/content/en/hub/initial-setup/networking/ssh-connections.md

     * Key values can be copied to the clipboard or downloaded as text files.

 * [SSH Connections: Semi-Auto Setup](#creating-a-semi-automatic-connection-between-two-truenas-systems)
-  * Only possible between FreeNAS or TrueNAS systems
+  * Only possible between FreeNAS or TrueNAS systems.
   * **System > SSH Connections**
   * Requires the remote system have SSH root access enabled in Services > SSH.
   * Enter hostname or IP address of the remote FreeNAS or TrueNAS system.